mongodb/docs/source/includes/fact-index-build-default-memory-limit.rst

 temporary files on disk to complete index builds.
-Once the memory limit is reached, :dbcommand:`createIndexes` uses temporary disk files in a subdirectory named ``_tmp`` within the :option:`--dbpath` directory for additional scratch space.
+Once the memory limit is reached, :dbcommand:`createIndexes` uses temporary disk files in a subdirectory named ``_tmp`` within the :option:`--dbpath <mongod --dbpath>` directory for additional scratch space.
 The higher the memory limit is set, the faster the index build can complete, but be careful not to set this limit too high relative to available RAM or your system can run out of free memory.